Football Trials Guide

 Is It a Good Idea to Make Friends with the Other Trialists?You need to remember that you are on trial to get a chance of signing a registration or professional contract.
 Your main aim should be to impress the recruiters.
 By all means be a team player and conduct yourself professionally on the pitch.
 But you need to be focused on the task at hand and driven to succeed at your trial.

 Once you have successfully past the trial, the chance at making friends and team mates will come.
 But you definitely are not there yet, so stick the plan and go out and impress.

-How to Get Football Trials for Professional Clubs?
+How to Get A Football Trials

 The honest answer is that getting a trial for a pro club is very difficult.
 It is not always about your talent, in most cases, an element of luck and timing comes into it.

 However, here are some suggestions to improve your chances:

 - Create a football CV and send to clubs